You can create Token Contracts by clicking on

 Select Signing Account button, this will load the Ethereum accounts available to the current user in various wallets within Kaleido.
 From the table of addresses displayed, pick the account you would like to deploy the contract with.
 You may also search for an address by clicking on the search icon.
 Click on

 The next step is to import the contract.
-Kaleido provides templates for standard fungible and non-fungible tokens with
+Kaleido provides four methods for generating/importing token smart contracts:

 - ERC20 Tokens - Create an ERC20 token contract.
 Be sure to specify if you want your contract to be mintable, burnable, or both.
 (Constantinople EVM only)